ravendb/ravendb-python-embedded/labs/03-on-demand-server.md

 run after that is offline and instant.
 If disk or first-run latency matters, prefer Lab 02 (you provide the server) or Lab 01 (bundled server, needs .NET).

+The cache is not refreshed automatically.
+To pick up a newer build from the same RavenDB line, remove that line's cache directory or use a new `cache_root`.

 ## Takeaway

-`with_auto_downloaded_server()` gives the no-.NET path of Lab 02 with zero manual steps: one call, then ordinary client code.
+`with_auto_downloaded_server()` gives the no-.NET path of Lab 02 without a manual server download: one call, then ordinary client code.